 Except as noted above directly above, we are not required to agree to you request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to the Privacy Officer.
+To request restrictions, you must make your request in writing to our office.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to Request Confidential Communications